ethereum/remix-ide/docs/file_explorer.md

 ![](images/a-fe-hamburger.png)

 ##### Clone
 When clicking Clone, you’ll be asked for the url of a remote repo.
 A new workspace will be created that will contain the cloned repo.
-To manage the Git repo, go to the DGIT plugin.
+To manage the Git repo, go to the Dgit plugin.
 ##### Backup
 Backup is for downloading all the Workspaces in a .zip file.
 The zip file will have a folder called **.workspaces** that will contain a folder of each Workspace.
 Depending on your OS, you may need to change the preferences on .workspaces folder to make it visible.